vshaxe/haxe-test-adapter/README.md

 * Currently only works for Node.js and sys targets

 ## Usage

+A small sample project for each supported framework can be found in the [samples](https://github.com/vshaxe/haxe-test-adapter/tree/master/samples) directory.

 You can run your tests using the `Test Explorer: Run all tests` command or by clicking the button in the "Test" tab of the activity bar.
 The command that it runs can be configured with this setting: